Hormone therapy (HT) refers to

 Progestin intrauterine device (IUD; used along with an estrogen-only preparation)

-Estrogen-progestin hormone therapy, or HRT, is recommended
+Estrogen-progestin hormone therapy, or HT, is recommended

 for all women with a uterus who choose to take estrogen.
 Using estrogen without